ceph/ceph/doc/mgr/dashboard.rst

 Plug-ins
 --------

-Dashboard Plug-ins allow to extend the functionality of the dashboard in a modular and loosely coupled approach.
+Dashboard Plug-ins extend the functionality of the dashboard in a modular and loosely coupled fashion.

 .. include:: dashboard_plugins/feature_toggles.inc.rst
+.. include:: dashboard_plugins/debug.inc.rst